-On May 6, 2008, InspireMD Ltd. entered into a consultancy agreement (the "2008 Consultancy Agreement") for marketing services with Sara Paz, the wife of Ofir Paz, our chief executive officer.
-Pursuant to the 2008 Consultancy Agreement, Ms. Paz was paid by InspireMD Ltd. a fixed hourly fee of \$45(154 New Israeli Shekels) in Israel and a fixed daily fee of \$400 abroad with respect to her services.
-Under the 2008 Consultancy Agreement, either party was able to terminate the agreement, in whole or in part, without cause by submitting written notice of such termination to the other party at least 14 days prior to such termination.
-Under the 2008 Consultancy Agreement, InspireMD Ltd. paid Ms. Paz approximately \$34,000, \$72,600 and \$103,000 in 2009, 2010 and the nine month period ended September 30, 2011, respectively.
-Under the 2008 Consultancy Agreement, as of December 31, 2010 and September 30, 2011, we recorded a provision of approximately \$97,000 and \$8,000, respectively.
-In addition, on September 1, 2011, effective April 1, 2011, the 2008 Consultancy Agreement was terminated and InspireMD Ltd. and Sara Paz Management and Marketing Ltd., an entity wholly-owned by Ms. Paz, entered into a new consultancy agreement (the "2011 Consultancy Agreement") pursuant to which Ms. Paz was retained to serve as InspireMD Ltd.'s vice president of sales.
-Pursuant to the 2011 Consultancy Agreement, Ms. Paz was entitled to a monthly consultancy fee of \$12,500 (42,684 New Israeli Shekels) from April 1, 2011 through June 30, 2011 and is entitled to a monthly consultancy fee of \$15,500 (52,927 New Israeli Shekels) thereafter.
+On May 6, 2008, InspireMD Ltd. entered into a consultancy agreement for marketing services with Sara Paz, the wife of Ofir Paz, our chief executive officer.
+Pursuant to this consultancy agreement, Ms. Paz would be paid by InspireMD Ltd. a fixed hourly fee of 154 New Israeli Shekels in Israel and a fixed daily fee of \$400 abroad in respect to her services.
+Under this consultancy agreement, InspireMD Ltd. paid Ms. Paz approximately \$72,600 in 2010.
+In addition, on September 1, 2011, effective April 1, 2011, the previous consultancy agreement between InspireMD Ltd. and Ms. Paz was terminated and InspireMD Ltd. and Sara Paz Management and Marketing Ltd., an entity wholly-owned by Ms. Paz, entered into a new consultancy agreement pursuant to which Ms. Paz was retained to serve as InspireMD Ltd.'s vice president of sales.
+Pursuant to this consultancy agreement, Ms. Paz is entitled to a monthly consultancy fee of 42,684 New Israeli Shekels from April 1, 2011 through June 30, 2011 and a monthly consultancy fee of 52,927 New Israeli Shekels thereafter.